LispCookbook/cl-cookbook/README.md

 ## Contributing

-When adding a new content, ensure, it renders propertly.
+When adding a new content, ensure, it renders properly.

 There are two ways to do this: